Constant round distributed domination on graph classes with bounded expansion: Introduction

 We take a step towards this goal and generalize the result of Czygrinow et al.~\cite{czygrinow2018distributed} to classes of bounded expansion.
 The notion of bounded expansion was introduced by Ne\v{s}et\v{r}il and Ossona de Mendez~\cite{nevsetvril2008grad} and offers an abstract definition of uniform sparseness in graphs.
 It is based on bounding the density of shallow minors.
 Intuitively, while a minor is obtained by contracting arbitrary connected subgraphs of a graph to new vertices, in an $r$-shallow minor we are only allowed to contract connected subgraphs of radius at most~$r$.

-A class of graphs has bounded expansion if for every radius $r$ the set of all \mbox{$r$-shallow} minors has edge density bounded by a constant depending only on $r$.
+A class of graphs has bounded expansion if for every radius $r$ the set of all \mbox{$r$-shallow} minors has edge density bounded by a constant depending only on~$r$.
 We write $\nabla_r(G)$ for the maximal edge density of an $r$-shallow minor of a graph~$G$.
 Of course, every class~$\Cc$ that excludes a fixed graph $H$ as a minor has bounded expansion.
 For such classes there exists an absolute constant $c$ such that for all $G\in\Cc$ and all~$r$ we have $\nabla_r(G)\leq c$.
-Special cases are the class of planar graphs, every class of graphs that can be drawn with a bounded number of crossings, see~\cite{nevsetvril2012characterisations}, and every class of graphs that embeds into a fixed surface.
-Every class of intersection graphs of low density objects in low dimensional Euclidean space has polynomial expansion~\cite{har2017approximation}, that is, the function $\nabla_r$ is bounded polynomially in $r$ on $\Cc$.
+Special cases are the class of planar graphs, every class of graphs that can be drawn with a bounded number of crossings, and every class of graphs that embeds into a fixed surface.
+Every class of intersection graphs of low density objects in low dimensional Euclidean space has polynomial expansion, that is, the function~$\nabla_r$ is bounded polynomially in $r$ on $\Cc$.
 Also every class $\Cc$ that excludes a fixed graph $H$ as a topological minor has bounded expansion.
-Again, for such classes there exists an absolute constant $c$ such that for all $G\in\Cc$ and all $r$ we have $\nabla_r(G)\leq c$.
-Important special cases are classes of bounded degree and classes of graphs that can be drawn with a linear number of crossings, see~\cite{nevsetvril2012characterisations}.
-Further examples include classes that can be drawn with a bounded number of crossings per edge~\cite{nevsetvril2012characterisations}, classes with bounded queue-number, bounded stack-number or bounded non-repetitive chromatic number~\cite{nevsetvril2012characterisations} and the class of Erd\"os-R\'enyi random graphs with constant average degree $d/n$, $G(n,d/n)$, has asymptotically almost surely bounded expansion~\cite{nevsetvril2012characterisations}.
+Important special cases are classes of bounded degree and classes of graphs that can be drawn with a linear number of crossings Further examples include classes with bounded queue-number, bounded stack-number or bounded non-repetitive chromatic number and the class of Erd\"os-R\'enyi random graphs with constant average degree $d/n$, $G(n,d/n)$, has asymptotically almost surely bounded expansion.
+See \cite{har2017approximation,nevsetvril2012characterisations} for all these examples.